 |Pull Request or Patch supplied:||No||Resolution:||fixed|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||15259|

 On OS X, the menu items are mis-ordered.
 I've attached a screenshot, but the key is that Help and Window menus should be the last two items, respectively, but they are not.
 Some of the plugin menus are being appended, but they should be before the Window and Help menus to maintain standard GUI on the operating system.

-#3 Updated by Larry Shaffer over 8 years ago
+#3 Updated by Larry Shaffer about 9 years ago

 Paolo Cavallini wrote: